 Green Fund Review Board

-The Penn Green Fund Review Board will be made up of nine individuals from the Penn Community.
+The Penn Green Fund Review Board is made up of nine individuals from the Penn Community.
 These individuals will represent students both graduate and undergraduate, faculty, large and small schools, and staff.
-This board will be chaired by Penn’s Environmental Sustainability Coordinator to guide the review board decision making process.
+This board is chaired by Penn’s Sustainability Director to guide the review board decision making process.

 - Green Campus Partnership: Dan Garofalo, Environmental Sustainability Coordinator